Abdeljalil-Bouchfar/CPP-Modules/README.md

 - **[dynamic_cast](https://en.cppreference.com/w/cpp/language/dynamic_cast)**

-    `dynamic_cast` is a casting operator in C++ that allows you to perform runtime type checking and tosafely convert pointers and references to classes up, down, and sideways along the class hierarchy.
+    `Dynamic_cast` is a casting operator that allows you to perform runtime type checking and tosafely convert pointers and references to classes up, down, and sideways along the class hierarchy.
 Itis used to convert pointers and references to base classes to pointers and references to derivedclasses (downcasting) and vice versa (upcasting) and to perform cross-casting between unrelated classesin a class hierarchy.

     `dynamic_cast` checks at runtime whether the type of the object pointed to by the pointer or referenceis compatible with the type being cast to.
 If the types are not compatible, `dynamic_cast` returns anull pointer (for pointers) or throws a `std::bad_cast` exception (for references).
 This makes it saferthan `reinterpret_cast` and `static_cast`, which can cause undefined behavior if used incorrectly.